Thousand Oaks, CAHome Menu

 Questions and Answers:

-A. The City of Thousand Oaks would no longer issue residential wastewater service bills and would bill for wastewater services on an annual basis (July 1st through June 30th) as part of the Ventura County property tax bill, versus six bi-monthly bills per year.
-This would be a separate line item charge on your tax bill with the City's phone number listed adjacent to the charge.
+A. The City of Thousand Oaks will no longer issue single-family residential wastewater service bills.
+Charges for wastewater services will now be collected on an annual basis (July 1st through June 30th) as part of the Ventura County property tax bill, versus six bi-monthly bills per year.
+This will be a separate line-item charge on your tax bill with the City's phone number listed adjacent to the charge.
 This is not a new charge, just a different way of collecting the same amount due.
 Apartments, commercial properties, industrial properties, and duplexes (or greater) are still billed directly by the City of Thousand Oaks.